SenseNet/sncom-resources/_docs/demo/1000-content-demo.md

 # 1000 content demo

 The 1000 content demo and test repository demonstrates a basic setup of sensenet allowing to try out the content repository.
-It provides a good insight into the content structure of a common project giving the opportunity to verify the functionality making a PoC upon it trying out the API and the admin surface.
-This setup is based on a daily build which means all the built-in demo content are reimported, the configurations are restored and the customer-created stuff are removed every day.
+It provides a good insight into the content structure of a common project giving the opportunity to verify the functionality making a proof of concept trying out the API and the admin surface.
+This enviroment is based on a daily build which means all the built-in demo content are reimported, the configurations are restored and the customer-created stuff are removed every day.

 <div class="docs-highlight">
     <i class="fa fa-info"></i>